csoeller/pyme-install-docs/Installing-PYME-with-py3-win10.md

 6. Test: At this stage you should bring up visgui again, say, and check that all the expected extra menus are available. [*Note to self, show what menus should be available*]

+##### Optional: build PYMEnf

+Local users may want to install and build `PYMEnf` that contains a few select non-free plugins (which we cannot easily make public due to licensing constraints).
+Details are in the [PYMEnf installation notes](Installing-PYMEnf.md).

 #### 6. Make a few shortcut files and launchers